 With the substantial support of The Robin Hood Foundation a process was created to develop Immigrant Justice Corps.
 IJC was designed through extensive research and consultation with experts across the legal field.
 For advice, Robin Hood contracted with a team of consultants, including Professor Peter Markowitz of Cardozo Law School, Nisha Agarwal, then of Make the Road, NY, and David Stern, Executive Director of Equal Justice Works.
 An Advisory Council of leading lawyers also provided input.

 Immigrant Justice Corps was launched in January 2014, with its first class of Fellows entering in September 2014.
-The original IJC board of directors consisted of William D. Zabel (chair), the late Robert Morgenthau, and IJC founder Robert A. Katzmann.
+The original IJC board of directors consisted of William D. Zabel (chair), the late Robert Morgenthau, and the late Judge Robert A. Katzmann, IJC’s founder.

 IJC is committed to addressing unique geographic needs and changing immigration policies by using innovative models.